mirceaned/AWS/README.md

-# AWS
-AWS Building Blocks for apps
+# AWS Building Blocks for apps